HelloKindGit/Movie-Search/README.md

-React App to Search Movies
+React App to Search Movies from OMDb API